 Flexing alone is not going to make much of an impact.

 Another possible benefit of flexing would be a carry over into your training.
-If you are practicing maximal flexing during an off day, you may see better results when performing proper exercises in the gym.
+If you are practising maximal flexing during an off day, you may see better results when performing proper exercises in the gym.

 For bodybuilders, flexing makes a lot of sense.
 It can help them prepare for their competitions, help them to maintain muscle during a cut (provided that you are consuming enough protein of course), and may even help a bodybuilder to increase muscle.
-There may even be carry over into their training.
+There may even be carried over into their training.

-For others flexing is probably not necessary.
-If you have an hour to spend on flexing, you could probably be spending it better by training in the gym, or performing a body weight routine.
+For others, flexing is probably not necessary.
+If you have an hour to spend on flexing, you could probably be spending it better by training in the gym or performing a body weight routine.

 At least you now have a perfect excuse for why you’ve spent twenty minutes doing the double bicep pose in your local gym.
 You’re just trying to build some muscle!
 Let us know how this excuse pans out for you.